girlscript/feminist-bible-phase-2/CONTRIBUTING.md

 Till this point you have a new branch with the feature or bugfix you want in the project you had forked.
 Now push your new branch to your remote fork on github.

 ```$ git push origin <feature-branch>```
-Now you are ready to help the project by opening a pull request means you now tell the project managers to add the feature or bugfix to original repository.
+Now you are ready to help the project by opening a pull request which means you now tell the project managers to add the feature or bugfix to original repository.
 You can open a pull request by clicking on green icon -

 <p align="center">  <img  src="https://i.imgur.com/aGaqAD5.png">  </p>